crazybie/linear_ac/README.md

 # Linear Allocator

 ## Goal
-Speed up the memory allocation and garbage collection performance.
+Speed up the memory allocation and imporve the garbage collection performance.

 ## Compare with pool
 1. More general.
 The linear allocator can allocate different types of objects.